Admin API

 Send the key in the X-Api-Key header.
 Admin credentials should stay server-side.
 They are intended for backend services, internal tools, migration jobs, and operational scripts, not for public clients.

-If the key is missing, invalid, or does not have access to the tenant, the request fails before any resolver logic runs.
+If the key is missing, invalid, or does not have access to the project, the request fails before any resolver logic runs.

 Rate limits